Spring Garden Revival

 Understanding Brush Types, Invasive Species & Specialized Disposal in Burlington's Glacial Till & Rocky New England Terrain

-Burlington's landscape, shaped by glacial till and rocky soils, supports a mix of native and invasive brush species.
-Common invasive plants include:
+Burlington's landscape, shaped by glacial till and rocky soils, supports both native and invasive brush species.
+Common invasives include:

 Burlington Public Health Department